emircorp/ChatGPT-Clone-Nextjs/README.md

 * <b>Real-time Updates:</b> Stay informed with real-time data fetching using React-hot-toast notifications, keeping you up-to-date with the latest information.

-* <b>ChatGPT API Integration:</b> Engage in real-time interactions with the ChatGPT API, enabling dynamic and responsive conversations.
+* <b>brAIn API Integration:</b> Chat with our brAIn v1-mini model for dynamic and responsive conversations.

 ## Technologies Used
 This project was created using the following technologies -

 * NextJs
 * TypeScript
-* Open AI
+* brAIn API
 * TailwindCSS & heroicons (for user interface)
 * React-hot-toast (for notifications)
-* FirebaseAuth & NextAuth (for authentication)
+* Firebase Authentication
 * SWR (for response fetching)
 * Firebase (cloud firestore)
 * vercel (for hosting)